lsst-tstn/tstn-024/index.rst

 -------------------

 For the purposes of this exercise, three different roles have been created.
-Particularly early on, it is expected that many people will bridge two (or more) of these roles.
+Particularly in commissioning and early operations, it is expected that many people will bridge two (or more) of these roles.
-Below is a broad definition of these roles and how they differ in interaction and experience:
+Below is a broad definition of these roles including how they differ in interaction and experience:

     1. Observing Specialists:
         These actors perform standard nighttime and daytime operations such as calibrations, start-up, shut-down, and monitoring.
-        They are also required to troubleshoot issues that arise, but are expected to call specialists when unable to solve the issue in short order.
+        When unable to troubleshoot an issue in short order, they generally identify the area of expertise required then call in specialists to drill into the problem.
-        These actors have a very broad knowledge of system operation but are not experts in a specific area, specifically software development.
+        These actors have a very broad knowledge of system operation but are not experts in a specific area or subsystem, specifically software development.

     2. Commissioning Scientists:
-        These actors are often focused to specific subsystems or characterization activities.
+        These actors are often focused on specific subsystems or characterization activities.
-        Their level of knowledge is generally less expansive and more focused with an interest in driving deeper into the system functionality.
+        Their level of knowledge is generally less expansive and more focused with an interest in driving deeper into the system characterization.
         Interactions with the system are often based upon performance analysis and understanding the coordination between specific subsystems.
-        It is expected that these personnel will be performing activities that are not part of standard operation and therefore require greater flexibility.
+        It is expected that these personnel will often be performing activities that are not part of standard operation and therefore require greater flexibility.
         These actors have software development experience but are generally not significant contributors to the production code base.

     3. Software Developers
-        These actors write the control system code that interacts with the components, often at numerous levels.
+        These actors write the control system code to interacts with the components (e.g. M2), often both low (API) and middle (CSC) levels.
-        Their level of knowledge is generally very deep in the area of the operation of a particular subsystem but their understanding of full system interaction and operation is much reduced compared to the other roles.
+        Their level of knowledge is generally very deep in the area of the operation of a particular subsystem but their understanding of full system interaction and operation is reduced compared to the other roles.
-        These actors do not perform operational activities.
+        These actors do not generally perform operational activities.
-        Their software development expertise is very high and they are almost always writing production-level code.
+        Their software development expertise is very high and they are almost exclusively writing production-level code.

 .. _Actor-Interactions: